Medically reviewed by Drugs.com. Last updated on Oct 12, 2020.

 • Intranasal administration: The effectiveness of intranasal cyanocobalamin in patients with allergic rhinitis, nasal congestion, and upper respiratory tract infections has not been determined.
 Defer treatment until symptoms have subsided.

 • IV administration: Avoid intravenous route; anaphylactic shock has occurred.

-• Test dose: Intradermal test dose of vitamin B12 is recommended for any patient suspected of cyanocobalamin sensitivity prior to intranasal or injectable administration.
+• Test dose: Intradermal test dose of vitamin B12 is recommended for any patient suspected of cyanocobalamin hypersensitivity prior to intranasal or injectable administration.

-Vitamin B12, hemoglobin, hematocrit, erythrocyte and reticulocyte count; folate and iron levels should be obtained prior to treatment; vitamin B12 and peripheral blood counts should be monitored 1 month after beginning treatment, then every 3 to 6 months thereafter.
+Vitamin B12, hemoglobin, hematocrit, erythrocyte and reticulocyte count; folate and iron levels should be obtained prior to treatment; vitamin B12 and peripheral blood counts should be monitored 1 month after beginning treatment (and vitamin B12 1 month after each dosage adjustment if using intranasal formulation), then every 3 to 6 months thereafter.